cbg-ethz/InDelFixer/README.md

 # InDelFixer
-A insertion and deletion fixing aligner for 454, Illumina and PacBio.
+An insertion and deletion fixing aligner for 454, Illumina and PacBio.
 This java command line application aligns Next-Generation Sequencing (NGS) and third-generation reads to a set of reference sequences, by a fast k-mer matching and removes indels, causing frame shifts.
-In addition, only a specific region can be considered.The output is in SAM format.
+In addition, only a specific region can be considered.

+The output is in SAM format.
 - - -

 #### PREREQUISITES TO RUN: